 There are some major differences between invoices and packing slips.

 An invoice is a non-negotiable document that carefully details both parties (buyer and seller), has a full list of quantities of products purchased, the date of purchase/shipment, available discounts, and agreed payment terms.

 Here's an example of an invoice, from our friends at Sufio:

-On the other hand, a packing slip usually comes with shipment orders and are mostly found within the shipping package or pouch.
-Also referred to as waybills or unpacking notes, these slips provide customers with details of the shipped product that helps them to confirm that the shipment contains all what they ordered for.
+On the other hand, a packing slip usually comes with shipment orders and is mostly found within the shipping package or pouch.
+Also referred to as waybills or unpacking notes, these slips provide customers with details of the shipped product that helps them to confirm that the shipment contains all that they ordered for.